luciancooper/app-toolkit/packages/dev-overlay/README.md

 [![npm][npm-badge]][npm-link]
 [![license][license-badge]][license-link]

-An error overlay that displays build and runtime errors.
-Used by [`@lcooper/app-scripts`](https://www.npmjs.com/package/@lcooper/app-scripts).
+An error overlay that displays build and runtime errors in the browser.
+Used by [`@lcooper/dev-server`](https://www.npmjs.com/package/@lcooper/dev-server).

 ## Related